Latvia is open for arrivals under certain conditions but is currently under a state of emergency.

 - Most arrivals to Latvia are required to present a negative PCR test, no older than 72 hours.

-- Holders of the EU green certificate are exempt from testing.
+- Holders of the EU green certificate, and vaccinated arrivals from the US, Australia, Israel, New Zealand and Canada, are exempt from testing.

 Is public transportation open in Latvia?